steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md

 >
 ># Moduleinfo

-An optional moduleinfo.json file can be part of the module file package.
+An optional moduleinfo.json file can be part of the [module file package](../Locations+Format/Plugin+Format.md).

 The file contains the same information as the [Module Factory](Index.md#module-factory), plus an optional list of compatible classes.
-The file is encoded in a [json5](http://json5.org) format.
+The file is encoded in [json5](http://json5.org) format.

+The compatible array is used to declare a class to be treated as a replacement for another class or classes.

-This way the host does not need to load the component to know which classes the module provides.
+When used this way the host does not need to load the component to know which classes the module provides.

-The optional list of compatible classes is used to declare a class to be treated as a one to one replacement for other classes.
+### SDK

+The VST SDK contains a command-line utility to create and validate the moduleinfo.json file from a VST plug-in.
+See **public.sdk/vst-utilities/moduleinfotool/**.

+The moduleinfotool uses the ModuleInfoLib which can be used by hosts to read and parse the moduleinfo.json file.
+See **public.sdk/source/vst/moduleinfo/**

+For plug-ins build with the VST SDK, the moduleinfo.json file will be automatically created during the build process.

+### Example

 An example moduleinfo.json looks like this: